Supporting your people during COVID-19

 Revise policies if necessary

 Be flexible and open to adjusting company policies to reflect the situation.
 This includes travel policies, work from home policies, sick/carer leave and workplace hygiene procedures.
-Also commit to reviewing policies as the situation changes, potentially allowing more employees to telecommute or to work more flexible hours.
+Also commit to reviewing policies as the situation changes, potentially allowing more flexible hours.
 Involve employees by asking them what issues they see potentially arising from business travel when it becomes more viable again.

-Travel program managers and traveler bookers can call on the in-depth industry knowledge available to them through their FCM travel consultant or account manager.
-Our experts have the resources to advise on travel policy changes, traveler risk management and the latest country travel restrictions, along with advanced technology to communicate quickly and efficiently with travelers as the COVID-19 situation evolves.
+Account managers and traveller bookers can call on the in-depth industry knowledge available to them through their FCM travel manager.
+Our experts have the resources to advise on travel policy changes, traveller risk management and the latest country travel restrictions, along with advanced technology to communicate quickly and efficiently with travellers as the COVID-19 situation evolves.